RTP LeadershipTraining Opportunity for 2021

 The key component of this classroom discipline process is its focus on how students can achieve their goals without getting in the way of others who are trying to do the same thing.
 In short, it teaches students how to respect others.

-WARNING: Some are claiming to teach RTP but are neither accredited nor qualified.
+WARNING: Some are claiming to teach RTP but are neither authentic nor qualified.

 Also, if a person were to give a presentation on RTP without permission, they would be in violation of the Lanham Act.